shashanktyagi/p3_collab-compet/Report.md

 ![Rewards per episode][image2]

 ### 4. Future Work
 We trained a the environment using DDPG algorithm.
 In future we can explore other algorithms like MADDPG.
-We can also tune the hyperparameters further to solve the environment quickly.
+We can also tune the hyperparameters further to solve the environment in fewer number of episodes.